opencpms-io/opencpms-io.github.io/index.md

-## Welcome to OpenCPMS
+## OpenCPMS Core

-OpenCPMS is an open source project to establish an Charge Point Management System capable to manage and control e-Mobility charge points connected by the OCPP protocol.
+OpenCPMS Core is an open source project to establish an Charge Point Management System capable to manage and control e-Mobility charge points connected by the OCPP protocol.

 This project was initiated by <a href="https://www.linked-planet.com">linked-planet GmbH</a>